 Associate’s degree in electronics; or equivalent combination of training and experience.
 All degrees must be received from appropriately accredited institutions.

-Ability to understand that good database management practices are being followed; maintain good communication between the building tech and the weekend crew; ability to understand general IT options and practices for software version control and backups, as well as specific DDC software database management strategies and procedures.
+Ability to understand that good database management practices are being followed; ability to maintain good communication between the building tech and the weekend crew; ability to understand general IT options and practices for software version control and backups, as well as specific DDC software database management strategies and procedures.
 Must be capable of reading and understanding narratives and drawings in the UNC controls guidelines and implementing the intent of those standards as closely as possible with a given mechanical and software system.
 The position is also required to troubleshoot, reverse engineer, and improve existing installations including comparing them to the UNC controls guidelines.
 Requires the ability to understand the different training needs and interests of the various staff using software programming tools and help them achieve their goals through formal or informal training, mentoring, coaching, cross training, and/or use of training panels.
 Ability to assist technicians in ensuring they have the software and hardware interfaces needed to do their jobs.
 This position must be technically capable of balancing conflicting demands of energy efficiency, indoor air quality, reliability, and occupant thermal comfort.
 Knowledge of principals (e.g., psychometrics, fluid flow, control theory), indoor environmental quality (e.g., thermal comfort, air contaminants, odors), loads (e.g., ventilation, infiltration, energy calculations), HVAC design (e.g., space air diffusion, duct design, insulation), and equipment and components (e.g., variable frequency drives, humidifiers, valves) is essential.
 General knowledge of codes, standards, and practices such as the NC Mechanical Code, the NC Energy Conservation Code, ASHRAE Standard 62.1 Ventilation for Acceptable Indoor Air Quality, ANSI/AIHA Z9.5 American National Standard for Laboratory Ventilation, and NFPA 70E Standard for Electrical Safety in the Workplace are needed.
 This position must communicate with building managers and occupants to understand their needs and ensure the HVAC system, particularly from the software side, delivers what they need (e.g., for JCAHO, AAALAC, or CDC accreditation) while complying with the UNC energy use policy.

 This position may be required to work in active BSL3 labs, which requires a baseline blood draw, a physical, and vaccines (currently flu and tetanus), as well as annual medical certification, respirator fit testing, and specific training.
 Entry into such labs require escort from Environment, Health, & Safety, respirator use, safety attire, and possibly shower in/out.